wikiZ/RedGuard/README.md

 If there is a problem with the above method, the actual online C2 server cannot be directly intercepted by the firewall, because the actual load balancing request in the reverse proxy is made by the IP of the cloud server manufacturer.

-If it is a single soldier, we can set an interception strategy on the cloud server firewall.
+In single combat, we can set an interception rules on the cloud server firewall.

 ![image.png](https://github.com/wikiZ/RedGuardImage/raw/main/20220522150356-58b9586c-d99d-1.png)

-Then set the address pointed to by the proxy to https://127.0.0.1:4433.
+Then set the address pointed to by the proxy to <https://127.0.0.1:4433>.

 ```bash
 {"360.net":"http://127.0.0.1:8080","360.com":"https://127.0.0.1:4433"}